Eirado/GithubChallenge/README.md

 ## Architecture Overview

-The app follows a Clean Architecture+MVVM (Model-View-ViewModel with additional layers to ensure proper separation of concerns, making the code modular, scalable, and easy to test.
+The app follows a Clean Architecture+MVVM (Model-View-ViewModel with additional layers to ensure proper separation of concerns.

 ## Presentation Layer
 Responsible for everything the user interacts with: